-When an officer makes a custodial arrest of a person in a vehicle, the officer may be able to conduct a warrantless search of the vehicle's passenger compartment.

-Officers may search the passenger compartment of a vehicle if they have made a valid custodial arrest of any occupant of the vehicle and:

-• The officer has "reason to believe" that evidence relevant to the arrest offense could be found in the vehicle.
+Introduction When an officer makes a custodial arrest of a person in a vehicle, the officer may be able to conduct a warrantless search of the vehicle's passenger compartment .
+Necessary conditions Officers may search the passenger compartment of a vehicle if they had made a valid custodial arrest of any occupant of the vehicle and: The officer has "reason to believe" that evidence relevant to the arr offense could be found in the vehicle.
 NOTE: Reason to believe is different than probable cause to search.
 It requires a "reasonable possibility, not probability."
 NOTE: The search may be conducted before the occupant is actually placed under arrest as long as probable cause to arrest existed at the time of the search.

-No matter what the arrest is for, as long as the driver or occupant of a vehicle is taken into custody, peace officers may search:

-If a recent occupant of a vehicle is arrested, and there is "reason to believe" evidence pertaining to the crime for which the suspect was arrested, is to be found in the vehicle, peace officers may search the passenger compartment of the vehicle.

-NOTE: The trunk of a vehicle may not be searched incident to the arrest of an occupant of the vehicle.
+Scope of search what the arrest is for, as long as the driver or occupant of a vehicle o custody, peace officers may search: evidence pe occupant of a vehicle is arrested, and there is "reason to believe" ertaining to the crime for which the suspect was arrested, is to be e vehicle, peace officers may search the passenger compartment of NOTE: The trunk of a vehicle may not be searched incident to the arrest of an occupant of the vehicle.